sachinjacob40/linkedIn-clone/README.md

-#LinkedIn clone website which fully responsive with infinite scroll
+LinkedIn clone website which is fully responsive with infinite scroll